LukeZaz/UnityPlatformerUtils/README.md

 ##Scripts

 There are currently two scripts in this.
 Both are for working with tiles.
-There are two versions of each script, one requires the ExtraMethods.cs script in order to work, while the other version has no dependencies.
+There are two versions of each script, one requires the _UnityPlatformerUtils_ script in order to work, while the other version has no dependencies.

+###UnityPlatformerUtils.cs

+This script is a library that provides functionality to the other scripts.
+It does nothing by itself and cannot be attached to any GameObject.
+Standalone versions of scripts do not require this to function, however they will also run slightly slower as a result.

 ###TileColliderManager.cs